top of page

 Real projects, real impact

-Students do not just shadow our clinicians at Mildmay; they participate directly in patient care and make important contributions.
+Students participate directly in patient care and make important contributions.
 Over five years, NOVA cohorts have worked on a wide range of projects that directly inform and enhance patient care, including:

 Many of these projects have gone on to be presented at the British Dietetic Association (BDA) research symposium.
 In 2025 - the most successful year to date - all four student projects were accepted for oral presentation, with abstracts published in the Journal of Human Nutrition and Dietetics.
 The work covered caloric reduction and weight change among people living with HIV, nutritional risk in patients undergoing substance misuse detoxification, low-carbon menu food waste, and the nutritional status of homeless adults in a rehabilitation setting.